cn4218/CFGProject/Progress Reports/Cosmo_User_Manual.md

 ### Requirements
 - A PC or Mac computer running on a Windows, MacOS or Linux distribution
 - MySQL Workbench (or another compatible SQL RDBMS)
-- A Python IDE such as PyCharm or VSCode
+- A Python IDE such as VSCode (recommended) or PyCharm
+- The live server extension for VSCode ([Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) or PyCharm ([Live Edit](https://www.jetbrains.com/help/pycharm/live-editing.html)) so that you can run your html script on your browser.
 - A Web Browser
 - Make sure that the following Python packages are installed:
   - `mysql.connector` to connect to SQL DBs